what to pack for Six Flags

 Below is a sample men’s clothing list.
 (All items link to Amazon.com for your convenience).

-Be sure that your shoes are comfortable.
-It doesn’t matter if you prefer sandals or walking shoes, men will also be unhappy if they have a heel full of blisters.
-We also suggest a sun protection shirt if your skin is sensitive to UV rays or a good sunhat.
-Don’t forget your sunglasses to protect your eyes.
+Priority: Be sure that your shoes are comfortable.
+It doesn’t matter if you prefer sandals or walking shoes, but you’ll be unhappy with a heel full of blisters.
+We also suggest a neck wallet to carry your ID more safely than a wallet, plus a sun protection shirt, a sun hat, and a pair of shades to protect your eyes.

 Packing for the Seasons at Six Flags